The following are the recommended steps for pursuing development cases related to platting, zoning and exceptions.

-A Pre-Development conference is a preliminary informational meeting between an applicant and staff.
-This meeting is used to help the applicant prepare a development application for submission to the Planning Department, and/or identify any major issues that the proposed project may encounter after submission.
-A Pre-Development conference is mandatory, as no application will be accepted prior to a Pre-Development Conference with DRC staff.Schedule a Pre-Development Conference
+A Pre-Application Meeting is an informational meeting with city staff to help applicants prepare a development application for submission to the Planning Division and identify any major issues that the proposed project may encounter after submission.

 The Development Schedule displays the dates and meeting time of each public hearing, as well as the due dates, staff meetings, and property owner notifications (PON's).
 This calendar also gives the submission deadlines for each development cycle.